A Community Landmark

 Follow us on Facebook!

-Join us Sunday, July 4, 2021 (rain or shine) for the annual Pine Orchard Union Chapel Parade.
+Join us each July 4th (rain or shine) for the annual Pine Orchard Union Chapel Parade.
 All are welcome and encouraged to wear costumes and decorate bikes, golf carts, wagons and scooters.
-See the official invite in the link below.

 Parade steps off at 9:00am sharp.